-Engineering regulation (ER) 1100-2-8162 provides guidance for incorporating direct and indirect physical effects of projected future sea level change (SLC) across the project life cycle in managing, planning, engineering, designing, constructing, operating, and maintaining USACE projects and systems of projects.
+ER 1100-2-8162 and EP 1100-2-1 provide guidance for incorporating direct and indirect physical effects of projected future relative sea level rise (RSLR) across the project life cycle in managing, planning, engineering, designing, constructing, operating, and maintaining USACE projects and systems of projects.
 Potential relative sea level change must be considered in every USACE coastal activity as far inland as the extent of estimated tidal influence.
-See Appendix I for more details on SLC and inland hydrologic change analysis for the study.
+See Appendix B and Appendix I for more details on RSLR and inland hydrologic change analysis for the study.